aleutcss/aleutcss.github.io/getting-started.md

 $ cd starter
 # Download all the project dependencies with npm
 $ npm i
-# Bring your own compiler (gulp, sass or whatever)
+$ npm start # or bring your own compiler
 ~~~

 ### Getting Aleut.css into an existing project